kobinpy/kobin/README.rst

    :alt: Documentation Status

-`Kobin <https://kobin.readthedocs.org/>`_ is a small and statically-typed WSGI micro web framework for Python.
+A Minimal WSGI Framework to comfortably develop your web application for Python3.
 **This library is a pre-release.
 Expect missing docs and breaking API changes.**

 Kobin has following features.

-- **Statically-typed** web framework with PEP 0484(Type Hints).
-- **Lightweight** implementations for solving your problems easily.
+- Decorator based Routing System exploited Type Hints.
-- Kobin provides Routing, WSGI request and response wrapper, Jinja2 template adapter and several useful utilities.
+- WSGI request and response Wrapper.
-- Convert URL variables types using Type Hints.
+- Provide type annotations from stub files.
+- and other convenient utilities...

+And Kobin has **NO** following features:

+- *WSGI Server Adapters*: Please use WSGICLI or Gunicorn CLI.
+- *Serving static contents*: Please use WSGICLI and Nginx.
+- *Template Engine*: But Kobin provides template adapter.

 Getting started
 ===============